Work Requirement

 Some adults may also be considered exempt and may not need to meet the work requirement if any of the following are true:

-• Has applied for or is receiving unemployment compensation.
+• You are getting or applied for unemployment compensation.

-• Regularly participating in an alcohol or other drug addiction (AODA) treatment or rehabilitation program (AA or other support groups are not treatment or rehabilitation programs).
+• You are in an alcohol or other drug abuse (AODA) treatment or rehabilitation program.

 If you believe you meet one of the exemptions reasons listed, you can call your IM Consortium’s Call Center, or report a change through ACCESS (access.wisconsin.gov), mail or fax.